 Carriage water treatment is predominantly a solids removal process.
 The bulk of the sediment in the carriage water is removed in the primary settling basin.
 The residual is usually removed by secondary polishing in a second settling basin and by final polishing with pressure sand filters.
 At sites where physical settling basins are not possible, mechanical dewatering methods may be used to remove solids.
 Mechanical methods are more expensive and inherently riskier to operate than the settling basin approach.

 Dredge water treatment facility discharge standards must be realistic to make sediment removal possible.
 No impact carriage water treatment standards are often requested, but unrealistic goals.
 A sound understanding of mass removal goals in concert with reasonable carriage water treatment standards is necessary for the removal of sediment by hydraulic dredging methods.

-HHS is experienced with the following carriage water treatment technologies:
+Hard Hat is experienced with the following carriage water treatment technologies: